-- Personnel proposed to work on the project and collaborating organizations (See Section VI.B.xx.
-Participants and Collaborating Organizations); - Current and Pending Support (See Sections IV.E.xvi. and VI.B.xxi.
-Current and Pending Support); - A Data Management Plan describing how all research data displayed in publications resulting from the proposed work will be digitally accessible at the time of publications, in accordance with Section VI.B.xxii.; - Indirect cost information; - Other budget information; - Letters of Commitment from third parties contributing to cost share, if applicable; - Name and phone number of the Designated Responsible Employee for complying with national policies prohibiting discrimination (See 10 CFR 1040.5); - Information for the DOE Office of Civil Rights to process assurance reviews under 10 CFR 1040; - Representation of Limited Rights Data and Restricted Software, if applicable; and - Environmental Questionnaire. - Awarded projects that produce material feedstocks for the market are required to participate in a material marketplace and clearing house program.
-Participation will showcase the effectiveness of these platforms in facilitating recovered material adoption into the market.
+- Personnel proposed to work on the project and collaborating organizations (See Section VI.B.xviii.
+Participants and Collaborating Organizations); - Current and Pending Support (See Sections IV.E.xvii. and VI.B.xix.
+Current and Pending Support); - A Data Management Plan describing how all research data displayed in publications resulting from the proposed work will be digitally accessible at the time of publications, in accordance with Section VI.B.xxii.; - Indirect cost information; - Other budget information; - Letters of Commitment from third parties contributing to cost share, if applicable; - Name and phone number of the Designated Responsible Employee for complying with national policies prohibiting discrimination (See 10 CFR 1040.5); - Information for the DOE Office of Civil Rights to process assurance reviews under 10 CFR 1040; - Representation of Limited Rights Data and Restricted Software, if applicable; and - Environmental Questionnaire.

-xxii.
-Unique Entity Identifier (UEI) and System for Award Management (SAM)
+G. Unique Entity Identifier (UEI) and System for Award Management (SAM)